Integrity Initiatives in the Südhof Lab

 #3-18 (April 2024)

-Accusation: ‘Aneuris’, Dr. Bazargan, and Dr. Van Kampen allege that Figure S4B contains cloned micro-areas but Dr. M. Schrag notes that such microareas are often image processing artifacts
+Accusation: Figure S4B contain cloned micro-areas but an image analysis expert (Dr. M. Schrag) notes that such microareas are often image processing artifacts

-Resolution: We note that ‘cloned micro-areas are often image processing artifacts.
-See another recent accusation by Dr. Bik that reveals how common such artifacts are that are not image manipulations (see https://pubpeer.com/publications/C9E4F18C603C449A0CD32876B719A5).
-The comments did not identify the real problem that Dr. Schrag advised us of later in a very civil interaction outside of PubPeer, namely that figure S4B contains a partial image duplication in the green channel.
+Resolution: As described, cloned micro-areas are often image processing artifacts.
+See another recent accusation by Dr. Bik that reveals how common such artifacts are (see https://pubpeer.com/publications/C9E4F18C603C449A0CD32876B719A5).
+The comments did not identify the real problem to which Dr. Schrag alerted us outside of PubPeer, namely that figure S4B contains a partial image duplication in the green channel.

 Classification: The PubPeer accusations by themselves are unfounded but the figure contains problems not identified by PubPeer.